 How a Person Can Become an Occupational Therapist

-If you want to become an occupational therapist one day, you should have a degree in occupational therapy which might take 4 years to complete at a traditional college, or as little as 15 months as Fremont College.
+If you want to become an occupational therapist one day, you should have a degree in occupational therapy which might take 4 years to complete at a traditional college, or as little as 15 months as Fremont University.

 There are also institutions who offer graduate programs available for those who have bachelor’s degree in occupational therapy, such as master’s programs, and doctor’s programs.
 Part-time programs might also available for those who are already employed as occupational therapists.